Oblivious transfer based on single-qubit rotations: Notation, definitions and results

-At the end of the Oblivious transfer protocol, Bob has to be assured of the fact that he received the message or not.
+At the end of the Oblivious transfer protocol, Bob has to be assured if he received the message or not.
 There are different ways to guarantee this feature.
-The solution adopted in this paper is to use a {\it universal hash function}.
+The solution adopted in this paper is to use a {\it hash function}.
 A hash function maps strings to other strings of smaller size.
 Therefore, different strings are mapped to the same hash value.
-Hash functions have to satisfy the following two constrains, \begin{itemize} \item their value can be computed in polynomial time on the length of the input string; \item The hash values of a randomly chosen string are uniformly distributed. \end{itemize}
+Hash functions have to satisfy the following two constrains, \begin{itemize} \item their value for each input can be computed in polynomial time on the length of the input string; \item The hash values of a randomly chosen string are uniformly distributed. \end{itemize}